 My sister and I left Mom's nest long ago, so these days her life revolves around bridge games.
 Mom grew up in a Carrie St. home on Goose Hill in Schenectady, New York—a place where card games and food took center stage.
 My Grandma Josephine made a salad every night, but pinocle was the card game played.
 I have many childhood memories of sitting on an uncle's lap while cards were dealt and quarters anteed.
 Mamma Mia gambles only on special occasions these days.
 Bridge is Mama Mia's killer game, and where she brings her killer salad dressing.

-This the third in a series as I watch Mamma Mia in her kitchen.
-She throws ingredients together sans recipe.
+This is the third in a series as I watch Mamma Mia in her kitchen.
+She throws ingredients together sans the recipe.
 She has always cooked this way.
 An artist, whose canvas is the countertop.

 "You gotta taste it every step of the way," Mom shakes her jar of dressing, dips a teaspoon in, and touches her tongue to it.
 "That seems like a lot of garlic salt," I say as I watch her dump in a full tablespoon.
-She shakes her jar, gives me a spoon to dip in . . . it tastes just right.
+She shakes her jar, and gives me a spoon to dip in . . . it tastes just right.